kotobuki/http-server-block-for-uiflow/README.md

 # HTTP Server Block for UIFlow

+## Purpose

 An elementary HTTP Server block for UIFlow.
+Enable a client to read values from sensors connected to an M5Stack module in CSV format.

 ## How to use